 Injury Risk

 One of the main concerns when going pro early is the increased risk of injury.
-NFL players face a high level of physicality and competition, and the transition from high school to professional football can be incredibly demanding on a player’s body.
+NFL players face a high level of physicality and competition, and going pro early can be incredibly demanding on a player’s body.

 Missing College Experience